edinburgh-napier/SET09102/notes/unit2_processes/workflow_tips.md

 1. Set Up and Master Your Development Environment

     > Choose a development environment (IDE) that suits your language and project needs, such as
     > Visual Studio Code, JetBrains Rider, or Visual Studio for C#.
-Customize your IDE to make
+Customise your IDE to make
     > development smoother.
     >
     > * Install useful extensions: Use IDE extensions for linting (e.g., ESLint for JavaScript,
-    >   Roslyn Analyzers for C#), debugging, and Git integration to streamline your workflow.
+    >   Roslyn Analysers for C#), debugging, and Git integration to streamline your workflow.
-    > * Learn shortcuts: Familiarize yourself with IDE keyboard shortcuts for navigation, searching,
+    > * Learn shortcuts: Familiarise yourself with IDE keyboard shortcuts for navigation, searching,
     >   and refactoring.
 This will speed up your work significantly.
     > * Automate tasks: Use tools like Task Runners (e.g., npm scripts, Gulp) to automate repetitive
     >   tasks like building, testing, and deploying.